top of page

 Moderator: Milica Pesić, Executive Director, Media Diversity Institute, UK

-Hana Kojaković, Get the Trolls Out!
-Project Manager, Media Diversity Institute Global, UK
+-Hana Kojaković, Get the Trolls Out!
+Project Manager, Media Diversity Institute, UK

 This session will present examples of how AI can and has been used in investigations.
 Case studies from different regions will map the processes and tools used, with an assessment of success and sharing the lessons learnt in the making.
 This will provide a view into what's possible, how costly and labour-intensive it was and will consider comparisons with non-AI-dependant, traditional methods.